pterhoer/ExplainableFaceImageQuality/README.md

 ```

 All parameters can be adjusted there.
 The script takes all images from a folder and saves the raw gradients as well
-as the explanation maps, inluding the quality values.
+as the explanation maps, including the quality values.

 The images need to be preprocessed (cropped, aligned).
 The proprocessing can be done using the
 *setup_img(img)* method in *preprocessing.py*.
 The preprocessing script requires skimage>=0.18.1 and MTCNN>=0.1.0